Luracast/Restler/README.md

 ### 4. Try it out

-Try the live examples in your localhost
+Try the live examples in your localhost.
+> You may launch the PHP's built-in server with `composer serve` command.

 ### 5. Run some test